Approximation and generalization properties of the random projection classification method: Generalization properties

 The task of constructing a classifier can be viewed as choosing a hypothesis from a hypothesis set $\mathcal{F}$, based on a training dataset $\mathcal{D} = \{ (\boldsymbol{x_i},y_i) \}_{i=1}^N$, where $\boldsymbol{x_i}$ contains the real-valued features of point $i$, $y_i$ is the class of point $i$, and $N$ is the number of points.
 The set $\mathcal{F}$ needs to be rich enough to approximate the optimal solution well, but not too rich, with respect to $N$, or else the generalization error of the chosen classifier may turn out to be much different from the training error.

 The training error is defined in the following way:

 and a common technique of deciding which hypothesis from $\mathcal{F}$ to choose is based on minimizing the training error (the Empirical Risk Minimization method or ERM).
-The method of thresholding after random projection also uses this approach and the final classifier $\hat{f}$ is
+The method of thresholding after random projection also uses this approach and the final classifier $\hat{f}$ is $\hat{f} = \argmin_{f\in \mathcal{F}} R_{\text{train}}^{\mathcal{D}}(f)$.
 The ultimate goal, however, is to find a classification that will be accurate on a new data set.
 In other words, one would like to accurately predict the class of data points that do not belong to the training set.
 Ideally, the error of the classifier on a new data set would be likely to be close to the training error.
 But in actuality, it might likely be much larger.
 If we assume that our data are generated by a probability distribution $\rho_{\boldsymbol{X},Y}(\boldsymbol{x},y)$ on a certain space $\mathcal{E} \times \{-1,1\}$, we can compute the overall {\em population error} of the classifier, that is to say the error that the classifier would make if it were used to classify all of the points in $\mathcal{E}\times \{-1,1\}$:

 We want to guarantee that applying the classifier on a new data set will likely yield an error similar to the training error.
 More specifically, we want that, for any given level of tolerance $\delta \in (0,1)$, with probability at least $1-\delta$, for any function $f\in \mathcal{F}$ the difference between the population error and the training error is less than some small generalization term $R_{\mathcal{F}}$: